geovedi/py-phrasematcher/README.md

 Short answer: I'm bored.

 Long answer: Doing n-gram lookups is a waste of time and resources.
-Here we rejecting candidates that has OOV, only lookup first and last tokens and then check if the candidate pattern is in the hashtable.
+Here we will reject candidates with OOV, lookup only first and last tokens and then check if the candidate pattern is in the hashtable.

-In previous version, it requires 12GB, using normal Python dict, to store 150K vocab and 30M patterns.
-To reduce memory usage, we now use `vedis` to store dictionary on disk.
+To reduce memory usage, we now use `vedis` to store hashtable on disk.